Phantom of The Paradise: Movie of the Spheres

 William Finley plays Winslow Leach (his name and kind yet volatile personality was inspired by one of DePalma's old teachers/mentors) is writing an epic music cantata based on the legend of FAUST.
 Winslow is no dummy and tries to get the attention of famed music producer Swan (Paul Williams) by performing one of the songs for him live.
 He doesn't know that Swan is actually a diabolical louse, and that he plans on stealing the music for himself.
 Days later, Winslow meets a young beauty named Phoenix (Jessica Harper, Suspiria) at the casting call for the big production of his musical odyssey at Swan's large mansion.
 When he tries to meet with Swan about it, he is cruelly beaten up and thrown in jail.
 A depressed Winslow later hears one of his songs being sung by Swan's band The Juicy Fruits on the prison radio and he goes crazy.
 In a rage, he breaks out, heads to the record plant and tries to destroy the place.
 Unfortunately, he slips and falls into the record press causing a terrible facial burn.
 Winslow eludes the cops by jumping into a nearby lake and is assumed to be dead by authorities…but he’s not!
 He then steals a strange bird-like costume from Swan's new music club “The Paradise” and sets out to get his revenge as "The Phantom", striking fear into anyone that dares to sing his music!

-At the time the film was made, bands like KISS, Alice Cooper, T-Rex and David Bowie were very popular.
+At the time the film was made, bands such as KISS, Alice Cooper, T-Rex and David Bowie were very popular.
 Brian DePalma used much of the aesthetics/sound these groups had for the musicians that performed.
-He also infused retro 50s bands like Sha Na Na (The Juicy Fruits) and surf rock like The Beach Boys (The Beach Bums) into the mix.
+He also infused the retro sound of Sha Na Na (The Juicy Fruits) and The Beach Boys' surf-pop (The Beach Bums) into the mix.
 The story itself was a cool blend of the classic tales The Picture of Dorian Gray and of course The Phantom of the Opera.
-DePalma’s own love of movies and personal gallows humor made the movie something very unique and offbeat.
+DePalma's own love of movies and personal gallows humor made the movie something very unique and offbeat.

 Sadly, Phantom of The Paradise wasn't a big hit when it came out, and a year later another movie with similar themes was released called The Rocky Horror Picture Show which, as most know, went on to be a massive pop culture/midnight movie milestone.
 Personally, I love Phantom more than that film.
 From the story to the characters to the direction to the music.
 It should be said, Phantom actually isn't a musical in the traditional sense.
 There are musical performances but they're part of the story and not random numbers that come up out of nowhere.
 The soundtrack by composer/singer/songwriter/actor Paul Williams is a major highlight.
 It's just brilliant work that acts as a commentary on the music of that era and also the tragedy within the story.